iterative-works/dev-docs/guides/repository_implementation_guide.md

    - Never concatenate strings for SQL

 5. **Improper Error Handling**:
-   - Decide on consistent error handling strategy (.orDie vs specific error mapping)
+   - Use domain-specific errors that are meaningful to the application
+   - Map infrastructure errors to domain errors when appropriate
-   - Consider providing meaningful error messages for domain errors
+   - Consider providing detailed error messages for domain errors

 6. **Missing Repository Tests**:
    - Always test repositories with real databases using TestContainers
    - Test both happy path and error scenarios
+   - Test domain-specific error handling thoroughly

 7. **Not Using DTOs Correctly**:
    - Keep clear separation between domain models and database DTOs